 Next, log into Gmail with the email@example.com account and create a label called “Support”:

-For each team member who will be monitoring and answering support emails, you need to do two things:
+For each team member who will be monitoring and answering support emails, you need to do the following:

 - Enable conversation view

-When enabled, each individual account can automatically send email as firstname.lastname@example.org when replying to an email that was sent to firstname.lastname@example.org) or trying to email your customer directly.
+When enabled, then the Gmail account can send emails as email@example.com.
+Either when replying to an email (that was sent to firstname.lastname@example.org) or trying to email your customer directly.

 An email will be sent to email@example.com to authorize these users to send emails on behalf of firstname.lastname@example.org.

 After authorization, check that “Reply from the same address the message was sent to” is enabled:

 Each account needs to have Gmail “conversation view” enabled.
 This is because email conversations (also called “threads”) will be treated as “tickets” using this system.

 Enable conversation view in settings under the General tab: